 Glu-K Side Effects

-Note: This page contains information about the side effects of potassium chloride.
-Some of the dosage forms included on this document may not apply to the brand name Glu-K.
+Note: This document contains side effect information about potassium chloride.
+Some dosage forms listed on this page may not apply to the brand name Glu-K.

 For Healthcare Professionals

 Applies to potassium chloride: compounding powder, intravenous solution, oral capsule extended release, oral granule extended release, oral liquid, oral powder for reconstitution, oral tablet, oral tablet extended release.

 Hyperkalemia can cause muscle weakness, paresthesia of the extremities, listlessness, mental confusion, flaccid paralysis, cold skin, grey pallor, peripheral vascular collapse, fall in blood pressure, paralysis, cardiac arrhythmias, and heart block.
 Electrocardiogram abnormalities include disappearance of the P-wave, widening and slurring of QRS complex, changes of the S-T segment, tall peaked T-waves.
 At extremely high concentrations (8 to 11 mmol/L) may cause death from cardiac depression, arrhythmias, or arrest.[Ref]

 Frequency not reported: Injection site pain, injection site phlebitis, infection at injection site, venous thrombosis extending from site of injection, extravasation[Ref]

 1. Cerner Multum, Inc. "UK Summary of Product Characteristics."
 O 0